Asad-Ismail/Grounding-Dino-FineTuning/README.md

 ## Installation:
 See original Repo for installation of required dependencies essentially we need to install prerequisits

+pip install -r reqirements.txt

+then install the this package

+pip install -e .

 ## Train:

 1. Prepare your dataset with images and associated textual captions.
 A tiny dataset is given multimodal-data to demonstrate the expected data format.